AdrianVollmer/Crack-O-Matic/doc/motivation/index.rst

 you probably need to remember a few passwords.
 Typically the one for the password manager itself, obviously, then the logon password to your computer, and possibly the password for the hard drive encryption (which everybody should have).
 Once at work, once at home.
+This is assuming you use a single-instance password manager -- of course, if you use some cloud-based password manager on your mobile device that can be unlocked with biometric authentication you may be able to get this down to one or even zero passwords, depending on your level of paraonia.

-The good news is that these are passwords that you will use several times a day, every day.
+The good news is that these remaining passwords are passwords that you will use several times a day, every day.
 So even if they are random strings or words, you will quickly remember them.
 Maybe write them down for a day or two, but keep it in your wallet and then destroy the note securely.

 To boil it down: